priyaskumar/MyNotes-Website/Flask-Tutorial/readme.md

 This is a basic website (notes) build with Python using Flask (a web framework).

-This covers the basic concepts of authentication and databases.
+This covers the basic concepts of authentication and databases using the web framework - Flask

+Flask is generally used to create micro web apps

 The users can create a new account, add notes and delete them as and when required.